-Sleeping with a fan on is a great way to keep cool during the stifling hot nights in the summer, but although it may keep you cool, there are some negative side effects that come with keeping a fan on while you sleep.
+Sleeping with a fan on is a great way to keep cool if you struggle with how to fall to sleep fast on a hot evening, but there are some negative side effects that come with keeping a fan on while you sleep.

-Experts from Sleep Advisor suggest that your fan could be doing more harm than good if you are prone to allergies or suffer from hay fever or asthma.
-They state, “As a fan moves air around the room, it causes flurries of dust and pollen to make their way into your sinuses.
-If you're prone to allergies, asthma, and hay fever, this could stir up a whole lot of trouble."
+Experts from Sleep Advisor suggest that your fan could be doing more harm than good if you tend to suffer at the start of allergies season or have asthma.
+They say, "As a fan moves air around the room, it causes flurries of dust and pollen to make their way into your sinuses.
+If you're prone to allergies, asthma or hay fever symptoms, this could stir up a whole lot of trouble."

-When a fan is left to get dusty, it essentially becomes a transportation device for all of the dust, pollen, skin cells, and dirt to travel around your room and into your airways.
-For this key reason, fans can end up doing more harm than good.
-Therefore to ensure that this doesn’t happen, you need to regularly change the filters in your fan and ensure that dust isn’t blocking up the blades.
+When a fan is left to get dusty, it essentially becomes a transportation device for all the dust, pollen, skin cells and dirt to travel around the room and into your airways.

-To avoid this it may be necessary to direct the fan away from your body and allow the cool air to circulate around the room, instead of only focusing on your body.
+To avoid this, it's a good idea to direct the fan away from your body while you sleep and just allow the cool air to circulate around the room, instead of being focused on your bed.

 Can sleeping with a fan on damage your skin?